 Status in the CKISS region

-- St. John’s Wort has become widespread in the CKISS region, and is classified as Established on the CKISS Annual Priority List.
+- St. John’s Wort has become widespread in the CKISS region.
+Its management priority is classified as Strategic Control on the CKISS Annual Priority List.

 - While it is not realistic to eradicate this species at the landscape level, this species may be treated at high priority sites (e.g. wildlife habitat, corridors of spread, adjacent to agricultural land, restoration sites, etc.) based on specific land management objectives.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.

 Integrated pest management options

 - Prevention is the most effective option – this plant should not be cultivated for any purpose.

 - Select non-invasive plants for your garden, become PlantWise.

 - Removing only the stems stimulates regrowth as the root system is difficult to remove.

 - Tilling the soil and then immediately replanting with other perennial grasses may be effective.